Virality

 The Growth section on the Get Started sheet offer a couple of optional inputs:

 • Viral Coefficient.
-In this implementation the viral coefficient input should reflect the average number of invites per user per period * conversion rate of those invites to new users * # of loops per period.
-From a practical perspective the new growth rate assumptions at the top of the Growth section could be used to reflect viral growth without modeling virality explicitly, or you can use the viral input to reflect some separate aspect of growth.
+In this implementation the viral coefficient input should reflect the average number of invites per user per period * conversion rate of those invites to new users From a practical perspective the new growth rate assumptions at the top of the Growth section could be used to reflect viral growth without modeling virality explicitly, or you can use the viral input to reflect some separate aspect of growth.

 • Dropdowns to select the definition for the "per user" to use in calculating the growth from virality.
 The viral coefficient expresses the new users from 1 user, so this "per user" definition is important to calculate the absolute, or total, number of new users per period from virality.
 The dropdowns allow you to select from: